apache/iceberg-python/mkdocs/docs/how-to-release.md

 <!-- prettier-ignore-start -->

 !!! note
-    Only a PMC member has the permission to upload an artifact to the release dist.
+    Only a PMC member has the permission to upload an artifact to the SVN release dist.

 <!-- prettier-ignore-end -->